22nd June 2025

 You can enjoy the splendour and skill of traditional horse drawn carriages courtesy of an exhibit from the Carriage Foundation.

-Clamber inside the cockpit of a real Jet Provost courtesy of High Legh Air Cadets and experience what it's like for real trainee pilots!
+Clamber inside an all new flight simulator, courtesy of High Legh Air Cadets and experience what it's like for real trainee pilots!

 Model Cars